arongeerts/cicd-in-aws/README.md

 <a name="demo"></a>
 ## <img src="./docs/icons/demo.png" width="30px"/> Demo
-This section shows what this project hahs to offer you, in case you are not interested in setting it up yourself.
+This section shows what this project has to offer you, in case you are not interested in setting it up yourself.
 It will walk you through a demo using screenshots.

 ### Setting up the stack
 When you build and run the Dockerfile in this project, a container will create a CloudFormation stack for you.
 In the AWS console, you can monitor the resource creation of this stack.
 In total, you will get two stacks, one for an initial bucket, which is needed for artifacts in the second stack.
 It will look something like this:

 ![CloudFormation console](./docs/cloudformation_stack.png)

 The console will show you all created resources with their current status.
 If everything goes well, all resources will be in the CREATE_COMPLETE state.